 If you click any of the disks, a popup appears that displays a current alarm list for the corresponding object type.
-If you then click an alarm message, you are taken to a vmMonitor Dashboard for the object to which the message corresponds.
+If you then click an alarm message, you are provided with a popup menu.
+From the popup menu, you can choose to view either a vmExplorer Dashboard or a vmMonitor Dashboard for the corresponding object.